 Our New Home

-We have now been in our new home for a few years and we continue to explore the myriad opportunities that this new space provides for us as a community.
+We have now been in our new home for more than a decade and we continue to explore the myriad opportunities that this space provides for us as a community.

 We are alive with activity, excitement, and community involvement.
 On any given Sunday you might find children attending religious school, parents schmoozing over coffee, committees meeting and planning, guest speakers offering great adult learning opportunities, or yoga enthusiasts gearing up for class.